Srajan-Sanjay-Saxena/Ai_Mutual_Fund/README.md

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License with additional usage requirements.

+**⚠️ IMPORTANT USAGE REQUIREMENT:**
+Before using this code, you MUST email invinciblecoder071723@gmail.com with:
+- Your name/organization
+- Intended use case
+- Project description

+**🚫 Anti-Plagiarism Notice:**
+This software is protected against plagiarism.
+Unauthorized copying or claiming as your own work is prohibited.
+Proper attribution to "Invincible Coder" is required.

+See [LICENSE](./LICENSE) for full terms.

 ---